christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

 // We merge two streams where the first stream returns
 // true whenever we add a new title and the other returns
-// false whenever the request is done, it failing or not var isSaving = Bacon.mergeAll( newTitle.map(returnTrue), saveTitleRequest.map(returnFalse)
+// false whenever the request is done, it failing or not var isSaving = Bacon
-);
+  .mergeAll(
+    newTitle.map(returnTrue),
+    saveTitleRequest.map(returnFalse)
+  )
+  .startWith(false);

 module.exports = {
-  title: title.toProperty().startWith(''),
+  title: title,
-  titles: titles.toProperty().startWith([]),
+  titles: titles,
-  isSaving: isSaving.toProperty().startWith(false)
+  isSaving: isSaving
 };
 ```

 ### Summary
-I hope this has peeked your interest and that I managed to explain the concepts in a way that makes sense when building applications. ["R"]() is not a production ready library, it was built to write this article and try to make **Functional Reactive Programming** more approachable for building applications.
-Please give me some feedback and play around with the demo included in the [repo](), it would be great to work more on this :-)
+I hope this has peeked your interest and that I managed to explain the concepts in a way that makes sense when building applications. ["R"](https://github.com/christianalfoni/R) is not a production ready library, it was built to write this article and try to make **Functional Reactive Programming** more approachable for building applications.
+Please give me some feedback and play around with the demo included in the [repo](https://github.com/christianalfoni/R), it would be great to work more on this :-)

-Thanks for taking the time to read through this!
+Thanks for taking the time to read the article!